The Collaborative Museum: Embedding Cultural Infrastructure in the City

 Flagship cultural institutions such as museums have long been significant sites of cultural exchange and the urban experience.
 In the 21st century, museums are increasingly expected to contribute to local place-making and community cultural development.
 To be successful, new museums must be embedded in their physical and social environments from the outset.

-In partnership with the Museum of Arts and Applied Sciences (MAAS), this project examines the complex processes of collaboration and community engagement needed to embed the new Powerhouse museum in the key Western Sydney city of Parramatta.
+In partnership with the Powerhouse, this project examines the complex processes of collaboration and community engagement needed to embed the new Powerhouse museum in the key Western Sydney city of Parramatta.
 Anticipated to open in 2025, the establishment of the Powerhouse Parramatta provides a unique opportunity to analyse, and contribute to, the process of embedding the new museum into the physical and community space of Western Sydney in real time.

 Researcher(s)